 - 6.2.1 In NPF4 there is a clear recognition that climate change must become a primary guiding principle for all plans and decisions.
 Significant weight is to be given to the Climate Emergency and the contribution of individual developments to tackling climate change. - 6.2.2 NPF4 came into force on 13th February 2023 and provides up to date statements of Scottish Government policy, directly applicable to determination of this application.
-This should be afforded very considerable weight in decision-making. - 6.2.3 NPF4 is unambiguous as regards the policy imperative to combat climate change, the crucial role of facilitating further renewable energy production and transmission infrastructure, and the scale and urgency of renewables deployment required.
-As described in this Planning Statement: - > The global climate emergency and the nature crisis are the foundations for the NPF4 Spatial Strategy as a whole.
-The twin global climate and nature crises are "at the heart of our vision for a future Scotland" so that "the decisions we make today will be in the long-term interest of our country" 10.
-The policy position, and the priority afforded to combatting the Climate Emergency, is different to that which was set out in NPF3 and SPP; - NPF4 Policy 1 (Tackling the climate and nature crises) directs decision-makers to give significant weight to the global Climate Emergency in all decisions.
+This should be afforded very considerable weight in decision-making. - 6.2.3 NPF4 is unambiguous as regards the policy imperative to combat climate change, the crucial role of facilitating further renewable energy production and transmission and the scale and urgency of renewables deployment required.
+As described in this Planning Statement: - The global climate emergency and the nature crisis are the foundations for the NPF4 Spatial Strategy as a whole.
+The twin global climate and nature crises are "at the heart of our vision for a future Scotland" so that "the decisions we make today will be in the longterm interest of our country".
+The policy position, and the priority afforded to combatting the Climate Emergency, is different to that which was set out in NPF3 and SPP; - > NPF4 Policy 1 (Tackling the climate and nature crises) directs decision-makers to give significant weight to the global Climate Emergency in all decisions.
 This is a radical departure from the usual approach to policy and weight and clearly denotes a step change in planning policy response to climate change.
-The matter of weight is no longer left entirely to the discretion of the decision maker; and - NPF4 is clear that grid transmission infrastructure plays a crucial role in combatting climate change, transitioning to a net zero Scotland and ensuring security of energy supply.
-NPF4 Policy 11 (Energy) strongly supports proposals for all forms of renewable, low-carbon and zero emissions technologies, including transmission infrastructure. - This change in policy is also seen in the designation of transmission infrastructure applications as National Developments.
-National Developments are significant developments of national importance that will help to deliver the spatial strategy, as the Statement of Need for Strategic Renewable Electricity Generation and Transmission Infrastructure explains.
-This provides clear support in principle for the Proposed Development as emphasised within its status as national development. - 6.2.5 The Proposed Development does not give rise to any policy conflicts with the Development Plan.
-The proposal has been designed with embedded mitigation to ensure a satisfactory relationship with the receiving environment and to protect residents and communities from undue impact.
-Where potential significant effects arise, appropriate mitigation measures are proposed such that no significant residual effects arise. - 6.2.6 The Proposed Development is considered to be in accordance with policy and delivers essential nationally important infrastructure improvements whilst ensuring biodiversity
+The matter of weight is no longer left entirely to the discretion of the decision maker; and - > NPF4 is clear that grid transmission infrastructure plays a crucial role in combatting climate change, transitioning to a net zero Scotland and ensuring security of energy supply.
+NPF4 Policy 11 (Energy) strongly supports proposals for all forms of renewable, low-carbon and zero emissions technologies, including transmission infrastructure. - 6.2.4 This change in policy is also seen in the designation of transmission infrastructure applications as National Developments.
+National Developments are significant developments of national importance that will help to deliver the spatial strategy, as the Statement of Need for Strategic Renewable Electricity Generation and Transmission Infrastructure explains. - 6.2.5 The Proposed Development does not give rise to any policy conflicts with the Development Plan.
+The Proposed Development has been designed with embedded mitigation to ensure a satisfactory relationship with the receiving environment and to protect residents and communities from undue impact.
+Where potential significant effects arise, appropriate mitigation measures are proposed such that no significant residual effects arise. - 6.2.6 The Proposed Development is considered to be in accordance with policy and delivers essential infrastructure improvements whilst ensuring biodiversity enhancement and local socio-economic benefits where possible, in order to contribute to Net Zero and in doing so addresses both the global climate and nature crisis.

-&lt;sup>10 NPF4, page 2.
+NPF4, page 2.